Posted: 1/21/2020 | January 21st, 2020

 But what can we do?
 And is focusing on this issue really the best use of our efforts?
 Just exactly how bad is flying really?

-Air travel accounts for only 2.5% of global carbon emissions.
-In the US, flying accounted for 9% of transportation emissions, but only 3% of total carbon emissions.
+Air travel accounts for 2.5% of global carbon emissions.
+In the US, flying accounted for 8% of transportation emissions, but less than 3% of total carbon emissions.
 It’s a drop in the bucket when compared to other industries in the United States:

 So, when looking at the math, flying isn’t really the worst climate offender out there.
 There are far worse industries out there.
 Shouldn’t we focus on them?